-In preparation of the 1st DRBM Plan, Significant Water Management Issues were identified for the DRBD and confirmed in 2013/2014, which represent pressures having a significant impact on the basin-wide level.
+In preparation of the 1st DRBM Plan, Significant Water Management Issues were identified for the DRBD and confirmed in 2014, which represent pressures having a significant impact on the basin-wide level.
 This chapter addresses each of the significant pressures on concerning surface waters, addresses groundwater issues and includes revised information since the 1st DRBM Plan.
 Some activities with only local effects will not be discussed in this report and are subject to National Reports.
-Further, the country specific emissions regarding organic, nutrient and hazardous substance pollution in this chapter should in general be seen in relation to the respective countries share in the DRBD.